unstoppablo/Game-of-Life/README.md

 # Game-of-Life
-Conway's famous game of life, an automata of cellular generations (Game modes: normal, donut, mirror).
+Conway's famous game of life, an automata of cellular generations.
 A simulation modelling the life cycle of cells.

 Written using docker container, compile with g++.
 Originally written for a Data Structures assignment, modified and improved to add more features.